blakepell/ArcaneScript/README.md

 ## Introduction

-Arcane is an embeddable scripting language designed to be integrated into existing C code bases.
-It is an interpreted language which provides a minimal set of features with the goal of simplicity and ease of integration.
+Arcane is an embeddable interpreted scripting language designed to be integrated into existing C code bases.

 ## Table of Contents